-Lehigh Valley's Drive-Ins are both open!
+Lehigh Valley's Drive-Ins are both ready to reopen for the 2021 season.
 Please check with each venue to learn more about their health & safety practices.

 Becky's Drive-In in Walnutport

 Open 7 days a week.
 Admission is $11 for adults, $7 for children ages 3-12, 2 & under is free.
 Admission includes a double feature.
 Gates open at 7 p.m. on Friday, 6 p.m. on Saturday; and 7:30 p.m.
 Sunday through Thursday.
 Movie selects below are showing through July 1, 2021.

 - Screen 1: “F9: The Fast Saga” (PG-13) at 9:00 p.m. and “Nobody” (R) at 11:35 p.m.

 - Screen 2: "A Quiet Place Part II" (PG-13) at 9:00 p.m. and "The Conjuring: The Devil Made Me Do It" (R) at 11:00 p.m.

 Shankweiler's is open 7 days a week for its 87th consecutive season.
 Perfect nightcap to enjoy a funnel cake!
 Showtimes are approximate and tickets are ONLY available at the Box-Office and must be used at time of purchase.
 Admission is $11 for adults and $7 for Children 12 & under; 2 yrs & under is free.
 Admission includes a double feature.

 - Now Showing through July 1: "F9: The Fast Saga” (PG-13) at 9:00 p.m. and “Nobody” (R) at 11:35 p.m.

 Starting June 25, Shankweiler's Drive-In will be open 7 days a week.
 Perfect timing for the return of a snack stand favorite... funnel cakes!